Planning your trip

 - Choose Pick-up or delivery of the Spectator Pass

-If a spectator wishes to receive their Spectator Pass by mail or delivery service, the Spectator Pass will need to be activated after delivery at any Spectator Registration Center.
+If a spectator wishes to receive their Spectator Pass by mail, the Spectator Pass will need to be activated after delivery at any Spectator Registration Center.

 Spectator Passes will be activated when the spectator visits a Spectator Registration Center in person and shows the ID indicated when submitting the Spectator Pass application.